deeplearning4j/deeplearning4j/gettingstarted.md

 ### ND4J: Numpy for the JVM

-ND4J, the linear-algebra kernel that powers DL4J, lives [here](http://nd4j.org/getstarted.html).
+ND4J, the linear-algebra kernel that powers DL4J, lives [here](http://nd4j.org/getstarted.html), and you need to install it to run DL4J.

 ### Maven